-Campers attending a minimum two-week session are eligible to receive a grant of up to $900.
-Campers attending a minimum three week session are eligible to receive a grant of up to $1,800.
+Campers attending a minimum two-week session are eligible to receive a grant of up to $1,125.
+Campers attending a minimum three-week session are eligible to receive a grant of up to $2,250.

 Jewish camp isn’t just filled with Jewish campers.
 It is mission driven, weaving together Jewish values, culture, and traditions into the fabric of camp, helping campers to connect to their own identity and the larger Jewish community.
 Spirited and dynamic staff members use experiential learning to reveal what makes Jewish religion and culture so unique in today's world.
 At camp, Jewish and Israeli culture is celebrated through song, food, art, and dance.

-Each camp designs its own program to be accessible and enjoyable for all campers.
-Whether they’re telling stories in their bunks, learning about the environment, or playing tennis, campers explore what Judaism means to them in a safe, nurturing, and fun environment.
+Each camp designs its own program.
+Whether they’re telling stories in their bunks, learning about the environment, or playing tennis, campers explore what Judaism means to them in a nurturing and fun environment.

 Jewish camp does not equate to extended religious school in the summer.
 The 24/7 environment of camp creates a venue to celebrate Judaism in unique and vibrant ways, not offered in traditional settings.